 By Lucky Business via Shutterstock

 This can help the wound heal, and some creams come with pain relief, so this can help your dog feel better as well.

 You can use gauze and then wound wrapping.
 You can also use athletic tape, but make sure you don’t get the tape on your pet’s fur because that will hurt when it comes off!
 Make sure you change the dressing and inspect the healing process regularly.
 Don’t wrap the wound so tightly that you cut off circulation.

 Depending on how interested your dog is in licking and getting at the wound, there are different options you can choose.
 If your dog leaves the wound alone, you may just be able to keep it wrapped with athletic tape or wound dressing.
 You could also cover the dressing with a sock to add an extra layer of protection.
 If your dog is bothered by the cut and keeps trying to bite and lick it, you may need to use a cone until the cut heals.

 Regardless of how you choose to keep your dog from getting into the cut, be sure to keep the area clean.
-If it’s especially muddy outside, having an indoor dog potty could be very helpful in keeping the wound clean.
+If it’s especially muddy outside, having indoor dog potty grass could be very helpful in keeping the wound clean.
 A good solution would be to have a DoggieLawn for your dog to use.
 This way, you don't have to risk them stepping on anything harmful outside while their paw is still healing.

 Stopping it From Happening Again